Rutuja567/AI-Summarizer/README.md

 **Overview**

-Texter is an AI-based summarization app built with Streamlit and powered by Google Gemini AI.
+Texer is an AI-based summarization app built with Streamlit and powered by Google Gemini AI.
 It summarizes text, PDFs, Word, Excel, video, and audio with a sleek Gen Z aesthetic.

 **Features**